-And any careers require learning process.
+And any careers require a learning process.
 None of the options here will fill your bank account with cash so soon.
 Some can take months before your effort starts to pay off, but they'll be worth it because it'll be your career!

 #1 Niche Affiliate Marketing Business

-In case you don't know - an affiliate marketing is a practice where you recommend products to your audience, and receive a commission from the retailer or manufacturer upon sales.
+In case you don't know - affiliate marketing is a practice where you recommend products to your audience, and receive a commission from the retailer or manufacturer upon sales.

 Let Me Clarify...
 No Scam!

-In this guide I'm calling it 'niche' affiliate marketing, because I want to differentiate what I'm referring to from so-called scamming businesses.
+In this guide, I'm calling it 'niche' affiliate marketing because I want to differentiate what I'm referring to from so-called scamming businesses.

 Affiliate marketing method is widely available and easily accessible by anyone.
-And I mean anyone, regardless to their occupation, personality, criminal records (!)
+And I mean anyone, regardless of their occupation, personality, criminal records (!)
 Or any sort of living status.
-Except some countries or states where the method is specifically prohibited.
+Except for some countries or states where the method is specifically prohibited.
 Easily accessible because very little or no capital investment is required to get it started.

 But it also means the market is full of 'experienced' fraudsters trying to target innocent online business hopefuls.
-They continuously introduce fake products in the most deceptive way - products that claim to make a miracle happen (typically earn large sum of money or dramatically lose weight) without any effort in a short period of time.
+They continuously introduce fake products in the most deceptive way - products that claim to make a miracle happen (typically earn a large sum of money or dramatically lose weight) without any effort in a short period of time.

 As a result, the term 'affiliate marketing' itself is often associated with internet scams.
-For that reason I'm extremely reluctant to call myself an affiliate marketer.
+For that reason, I'm extremely reluctant to call myself an affiliate marketer.
 Many major email service providers such as Mailchimp refuse to serve affiliate marketers for the very reason.
 Quite rightly.